liqd/adhocracy3/docs/source/api/deletion.rst

 Anyone who can edit a resource (editor role) can *delete* it by PUTting an update with *Deletable { deleted: true }*.
 Likewise they can undelete a deleted resource by PUTting a new version with *Deletable { deleted: false }*.
-For simplicity, out PUT works like the HTTP PATCH command (added in RFC 5789): any sheet and fields not mentioned in the PUTted data structure are left unchanged.
+For simplicity, our PUT works like the HTTP PATCH command (added in RFC 5789): any sheet and fields not mentioned in the PUTted data structure are left unchanged.